-Propane is a gas nd chemical that is used for many purposes, including grilling and heating.
+Propane is a gas and chemical that is used for many purposes, including grilling and heating.
 It is also a common fuel for many vehicles.
-Propane has a very distinct smell that many people find unpleasant.
+Propane has a very distinct scent that many people find unpleasant.
 The reason propane smells so bad is because it contains a compound called Ethyl Mercaptan.
 This compound is also responsible for the smell of skunks or rotten eggs.

-In natural state, propane is an odorless gas, just like natural gas.
-To easily determine leak, mercaptan is added to the gas to smell it obnoxious.
-Without adding this compound, handling and using of propane can be extremely dangerous because there is no way to know that there is a leak that could cause explosion.
+In its natural state, propane is an odorless gas, just like natural gas.
+To easily determine a leak, mercaptan is added to the gas to smell it obnoxious.
+Without adding this compound, handling and using propane can be extremely dangerous because there is no way to know that there is a leak that could cause an explosion.

 What Does Propane Gas Smell Like?

 Propane gas has no odor in its natural state.
-To make it detectable, a chemical compound called mercaptan is added to propane gas as a smell additive.
+To make it detectable, a chemical compound called mercaptan is added to propane gas as an additive.
 Mercaptan has a strong, pungent odor that is similar to rotten eggs or sewage.

 Mercaptan is a sulfurous compound that has a strong, pungent odor that is similar to rotten eggs or sewage.
 The addition of mercaptan to propane gas allows for easy detection of gas leaks, which is essential for ensuring the safety of those using propane.